Bachelor’s in Web Development Program Guide

-What Can I Do With a Bachelor's in Web Development?
+What You Can Do With a Bachelor's in Web Development

-Although website design enjoys a standout position as a growing, lucrative career, a web development degree can lead to work in areas beyond crafting and optimizing the look and usability of web pages.
-The technological skills students gain in a web development program can easily transfer to a variety of jobs — such as those listed below — that require working with computers, multimedia, networks, coding, or software.
+Although website design is a growing, lucrative career, a web development degree can lead to work in areas beyond crafting and optimizing the look and usability of web pages.
+The technological skills students gain in a web development program can easily transfer to a variety of jobs -- such as those listed below -- that require working with computers, multimedia, networks, coding, or software.

 Software developers possess the creative and technological skills required to design and program the latest computer software.
 A job in software development can involve working with the development of applications users see on screen or the processes that determine device function and take place behind the scenes.

-Many individuals who enroll in a web developer degree already possess a certain skill level in graphic design, as the degree tends to attract creative types.
-Those who pursue a career exclusively in graphic design use software to turn ideas into tangible work that informs or inspires consumer action.
+Many individuals who pursue a web developer degree already possess a certain skill level in graphic design, as the degree tends to attract creative types.
+Those who pursue a career in graphic design use software to turn ideas into tangible work that informs or inspires consumer action.

 Although outsourcing has affected this industry, professionals in computer programming can still find lucrative opportunities, particularly if they pursue additional certifications.
 Computer programmers create and test the code that instructs the operations of a computer, typically with the goal of making a functioning version of software designs and ideas.